alexyndr/alexyndr.github.io/postgres-cheatsheet.md

 `\connect`

-=# You are now connected to database "postgres" as user "postgres".
+=# You are now connected to database "postgres" as user "postgres"

+---

 ### - Create Table